Tanner-Barbour/Tanner-Barbour/README.md

 ## Biography
 ---
 My name is Tanner Barbour and I am finishing a bachelor's degree in Human Nutrition, Foods, and Exercise from Virginia Tech.
 I am interested in the intersection of healthcare and data science.
-I am currently working on a bioinformatics pipeline for handling NGS data but enjoy all kinds of data analytics with python and am developing JS skills to build out a portfolio website.
-I'm looking to expand my career as a healthcare analyst but enjoy building out this page along the way.
+I am currently working on building a dashboard app for a drug discovery project but enjoy all kinds of data analytics with python and R. I'm looking to expand my career as a healthcare analyst but enjoy building out this page along the way.

 ## Connect with me:
 ---